Immigration And The Prevention Of Insanity (1913)

 The first means of protection only needs to be mentioned.
 It is the abandonment of the immigration question, not its solution.
 The second, the restriction of immigration, has been thoughtfully considered at many sessions of Congress.
 The favorite method suggested has been the imposition of an educational test.

-Some other means suggested have been to limit the number of immigrants received from each country in a given period, to raise the "head tax" to a prohibitive amount and to prescribe yearly the number of "vacancies" in different occupations, admitting first-comers until such vacancies are tilled, and then closing the doors.
+Some other means suggested have been to limit the number of immigrants received from each country in a given period, raise the "head tax" to a prohibitive amount, and prescribe yearly the number of "vacancies" in different occupations.
+Then, admitting first-comers until such vacancies are filled, and then closing the doors.

 There may be economic or social reasons for such arbitrary restrictive measures as these, but to adopt them solely as a means of excluding insane and mentally defective immigrants would be hardly fair to the resources of modern psychiatry.
 An analogous situation exists in contemporary conceptions of quarantine.

 As Dr. J. H. White has said, "Modern quarantine is a sieve, not a dam."
 The former idea of quarantine was to prohibit commerce.
-This the President has the right to do under the quarantine laws of the United States, but all physicians are proud that such a drastic procedure has not been employed in more than twenty years.
+This is what the President has the right to do under the quarantine laws of the United States.
+Still, all physicians are proud that such a drastic procedure has not been employed in over twenty years.

-Probably it will never be employed again.
-A year ago, many ships bringing cholera arrived at the port of New York, yet after medical officers of the Public Health Service were assigned to assist in guarding the port, not one ease of cholera secured admission.
+It will probably never be employed again.
+A year ago, many ships bringing cholera arrived at the port of New York, yet after medical officers of the Public Health Service were assigned to assist in guarding the port, not one case of cholera secured admission.

-At the same time, commerce was but slightly interfered with, and the importation of passengers and baggage from infected provinces of Italy was not at any time prohibited.
+At the same time, commerce was only slightly interfered with, and the importation of passengers and baggage from infected provinces of Italy was not prohibited at any time.

 Of course, one cannot deny that any restrictive measure that significantly diminished the tide of immigration would necessarily decrease the number of insane and mentally defective immigrants.
 There are fewer people in Maine than in Massachusetts.
 Consequently, there are fewer insane people.